Growth hormone boosters are popular dietary supplements because of their exaggerated claims and promises for quick weight loss.

 L-arginine may effectively induce small peaks in HGH synthesis when taken as an intravenous infusion.
 Yet, oral administration of L-arginine shows mixed results.

-L-lysine has been tested in combination with L-arginine, and the majority of trials report no effects on the natural HGH synthesis in men and women.
+L-lysine has been tested in combination with L-arginine, and the majority of trials report no effects on the natural production of hGH in men and women.

 In one study, oral L-glutamine increased growth hormone synthesis by 19%, 30 minutes after administration, and the effects quickly dissipated within the first hour.
 No other studies have shown any results.